 A Crack at Travel Writing as a Genre:

-Turning the corner I looked up from my hopeless map and somehow stood at the northwestern side of the Duomo in-between the baptistery and the tower.
-I dropped my jaw and watched it roll down the cobble stone streets; my open mind was on overdrive.
+Turning the corner I looked up from my hopeless map and somehow stood at the northwestern side of the Duomo, standing between the baptistery and the tower.
+I dropped my jaw and watched it roll down the cobble stone streets, my open mind was on overdrive.
 You can imagine the Stendhal symptoms I must have felt when, without warning or preparation, this massive architectural masterpiece of a church inserted itself into my line of vision.

 As a child of the Renaissance I stood wide-eyed and full of amazement, in the same way an infant peers up at his mother for the first time, I almost teared at the sight.
 Art, in all of its beauty and symbolism, has never hit me as hard as it did on that day.
 There is no questioning the authenticity of this Duomo, for I have never seen its equal.
 I have stood inside of the pantheon in Rome, the Acropolis in Athens, and why this particular church brought on the water works, I am awfully perplexed.
 I have seen much older works of art and even more complex architecture.
 Looking back, it may have been the sensation of a million different points to look at on one facade working perfectly in unison.
 The multitude of triangles and rectangles, statues and arches, and this unexpectedly striking green accent collaborate effortlessly.